noislabs/docs2/src/integrate_nois_to_your_chain.md

-- Configure your relayer software (hermes, go-relayer, ts-relayer) to have Nois and your chain (Check the [chain-registry](https://github.com/cosmos/chain-registry/tree/master/nois) for the details)
+- Configure your relayer software (hermes, go-relayer, ts-relayer) to have Nois and your chain (Check the [chain-registry](https://github.com/cosmos/chain-registry/tree/master/nois) for the details) Tutorial [here](https://docs.nois.network/node_operators/operate_relayer.html)
-- Create a Client, a connection, and a transfer channel between both chains.
+- Create a Client, a connection, and a transfer channel between both chains like [this](https://docs.nois.network/node_operators/operate_relayer.html#set-up-a-new--client-connection-and-channels).
 - Check that the channel has been created.
 You can do so in this IBC [mainnet dashboard](https://ibc.nois.network/connections) or [testnet dashboard](https://testnet.ibc.nois.network/)